-In SUB\PREP\NES the satellite data, which contain no snow, are retrieved from BUFR.
-The actual snow analysis is performed under SNOW\ANALYSIS.
-In a first step, the first guess field is updated with the satellite observations (routine CRES\FILL).
-The satellite observations that contain snow are retrieved from BUFR (routine SUB\PREP\NES).
-The analysis technique is Cressman's successive correction method (routine SUCSNW).
-The structure functions are set to be separable in horizontal and vertical directions.
-A special handling of data from a mountainous region is performed, depending on whether the datum or grid points is in the valley or at high altitudes, as explained before.
+In SUB_PREP_NES the satellite data are retrieved from BUFR.
+The actual snow analysis is performed under SNOW_ANALYSIS.
+In a first step, the first guess field is updated with the satellite observations (routine NESDIS_FILL).
+The satellite observations that contain snow are retrieved from BUFR (routine SUB_PREP_NES).